mariyam-rahman/wezency/README.md

 ## Wezency

-Welcome to Wezency App!
-This app is developed to showcase my skills.

-## How to Start the application in local
+Welcome to Wezency, a dynamic application designed to enhance your job search and provide a seamless user experience.

+## Getting Started Locally

+To experience Wezency on your local machine, follow these simple steps:

-- Clone the repository using git clone https://github.com/Porgramming-Hero-web-course/b7a9-career-hub-mariyam-rahman.git
+1. Clone the repository by running git clone https://github.com/Porgramming-Hero-web-course/b7a9-career-hub-mariyam-rahman.git
-- Install the dependencies using `npm install`
+2. Install the necessary dependencies with npm install
-- Start the server using `npm run dev`
+3. Start the server using npm run dev
-- Navigate to http://localhost:5174/ in your browser
+4. Open your preferred browser and visit http://localhost:5174/

 ## Production App URL

-The production app is hosted at https://tranquil-salmiakki-1d088e.netlify.app
+For a live version of Wezency, visit our hosted application at https://tranquil-salmiakki-1d088e.netlify.app

-## Features
+## Explore the Features

-The following is an example test to explain all the functionalities and features of My Awesome App:

-- Open the application at https://tranquil-salmiakki-1d088e.netlify.app
+Wezency offers a wide range of features to enhance your job search experience.
+Here's a quick overview:

-- In the home page you will find some jobs from top companies.
+- Home Page: Discover handpicked job listings from top companies.
-- You will see "Show Details" button which will naviagate you to the details page of the job.
+- Job Details: Dive deeper into each job by clicking the "Show Details" button.
-- You can click "Show All Jobs" button to see all the jobs.
+- All Jobs: View all available jobs with a single click on the "Show All Jobs" button.
-- If you go to the job details page you will see "Apply Now" button.
-You can apply to job by pressing the button.
+- Apply Now: Submit your application directly from the job details page with the "Apply Now" button.
-- You will find all the jobs that youve applied in "Applied Job" page from the nav bar.
+- Applied Job Tracker: Keep track of the jobs you have applied for on the "Applied Job" page.
-- You will see a chart in the "Statistics" page.
+- Sort by Location: Filter job listings based on onsite or remote options.
+- Statistics: Gain insights into the job market with visual charts and data on the "Statistics" page.

+### Experience the power of Wezency and take the next step in your career journey today!